 During the ALANA Experience, you will:

-- Learn how to succeed academically and socially
+- Get tips on how to succeed academically and socially

 - Explore Bentley services and resources